kespinola/react-keystone/readme.md

 #React Keystone
-A lightweight isomorphic javascript web app starter and content management system.
+A lightweight isomorphic javascript web app starter and content management system that utilizes the best of the open source community.

 ##Features
 - Keystone.js CMS